 a.
 Plying hazardous chemicals always carries a significant amount of risk, even after the implementation of the most stringent safety standards.
 It is not only transporting chemicals, but also the storage of these materials that adds to the risk.

 b.
 Since the industry is fragmented, the channels through which the safety guidelines can be communicated up to the last member of the value chain.
 With the limitation on the availability of knowledge, skills and capabilities, the probability of a delay in emergency response increases.

-A robust, seamless supply chain is very critical to the growth of chemical industry.
+A robust, seamless supply chain is very critical to the growth of the chemical industry.
 To ensure that we convert these obstacles into growth boosters, we can –

 b.
-Ensure maximum visibility in the supply chain by creating real time tracking avenues.
+Ensure maximum visibility in the supply chain by creating real-time tracking avenues.

 d.
 Create robust internal systems to get visibility on internal warehousing and inventory in real-time.

 How is supply chain revolutionizing Dow India at each step of its growth?